-I also like browser plug-in Honey, which can instantly inform you if (which doesn't happen often, but it's worth checking).
+I also like browser plug-in, which can instantly inform you if any third-party sellers have the same product for a lower price (it doesn't happen often, but it's worth checking).
 It also displays price histories, much like CamelCamelCamel.

 Check out other stores

 Amazon may be the biggest game in town, but it's not the only game.
-Macy's just kicked off its Black Friday in July sale., and have announced sales of their own during the same July 15-16 period, and
+Stores likeand are running sales of their own, and they've got some better-than-Amazon deals up their sleeves.